makoto/osaka/events/cryptowars/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -  "Experimental and MakerDAO invite you to the second Crypto LAN Party!"
-  -  "¿Have you ever heard of "blockchain eSports"? ¿eSports with cryptocurrencies? ¡CryptoWars is the first fully decentralized strategy game in the world"
+  -  "¿Have you ever heard of 'blockchain eSports'? ¿eSports with cryptocurrencies? ¡CryptoWars is the first fully decentralized strategy game in the world"
   -  "¡100 people will be playing a 45 minutes long tournament and the top five players will share a 500 USD price!
 The prize will be paid in Dai, MakerDAO’s stablecoin."
   -  "Bring your own device!
 Tablet, smartphone or laptop.
 Without one, you won’t be able to play!"